Gnathostoma spinigerum: Habitat

+Infectivity

+Encysted larvae can survive various methods of preparing food, creating a risk of being infected by eating fish or other meat that has not been properly cooked.
+Measured survival times for encysted larvae are 25 days in fermented fish, 8-9 days in 28 to 35% alcohol, 8 days in minced meat salads, 8 days in vinegar (4% acid), 6 days in syrup (20% sugar), 5 days in lime juice, 1-2 days at -4 °C, 20 hours in brine (30% salt), and 18 hours in fish sauce (23% salt).
+Live adults in fish muscles are killed by immersion in boiling water for at least 5 minutes.

 Prevention of gnathostomiasis

-In a study done in Thailand, researchers have proposed a method of prevention of gnathostomiasis.
-It states that humans can become infected via eating fresh water fish.
-For example, a popular dish serving fermented fresh water fish is popular among the women of Thailand, which may explain their higher incidence of the infection.
-In order to avoid or kill the infective larva living in fish muscle, one must boil the fish first for a minimum of five minutes, placed in a solution of vinegar and 4% acetic acid for a period of 5.5 hours, or just to avoid raw or undercooked fish, always being sure to cook fresh water fish thoroughly.
+In a study done in Thailand, researchers have proposed a method of prevention of gnathostomiasis in humans who become infected by eating freshwater fish.
+For example, a popular dish serving fermented freshwater fish is popular among the women of Thailand, which may explain their higher incidence of the infection.
+Tto avoid or kill the infective larva living in fish muscle, one must boil the fish first for a minimum of 5 minutes, placed in a solution of vinegar (4% acetic acid) for a period of 5.5 hours, or just to avoid raw or undercooked fish, always being sure to cook freshwater fish thoroughly.

 Treatment of gnathostomiasis

 Laboratory testing on mice treated once or twice daily with albendazole were shown to have a significant reduction in worm count when compared to the untreated mice group.
-The effective dosage at which albendazole has been shown effective is 90 mg/kg twice a day for 21 straight days.
-On the other hand, there are other antihelminthic drugs available such as bithionol, thiabendazole, metronidazole, and others, that did not reveal any significant therapeutic effects in experimental G. spinigerum infections.
+The effective dosage at which albendazole has been shown effective is 90 mg/kg twice a day for 21 straight days, but other antihelminthic drugs are available, such as bithionol, thiabendazole, metronidazole, and others, that did not reveal any significant therapeutic effects in experimental G. spinigerum infections.